WokLibCodeClub/woklibcodeclub.github.io/README.md

 * ### Snake

 This is a development of the LetterA project, using Pygame Zero to produce a string of letters which follow each other around the screen like a snake.
 There is a lot on Python lists in this project.
-(At the time of writing - Feb 2020 - the last few stages still need to be completed.)
+(At the time of writing - Dec 2020 - the instructions for the last few stages have yet to be completed.)

 * ### breakout